BW1ll/PythonCrashCourse/python_work/Chapter_9/PythonCSchap9.md

 Just a few notes on styling:

-1. Class names should be written in CamelCase
+1. Class names should be written in *CamelCase*
-2. Every class should have a docstring immediately following the class definition
+2. Every class should have a *docstring* immediately following the class definition
 3. Blank lines in code:
    1. Within a class, one blank lines between methods
    2. Within a module, two blank lines between classes
 4. Importing:
-   1. PSL should be imported first
+   1. Python Standard Library should be imported first
    2. add a blank line
    3. any modules that you wrote should be imported